Message from Your Market Manager

 - We will train and we promise you will have fun!
 Please call or email me if you want to meet some fabulous, like-minded people!

 WELCOME TO OUR NEWEST CUSTOMERS!

 Once you have submitted your order, if in doubt about what you owe, you can always confirm what you have been charged for by checking your account history and viewing your most current invoice.
-Instructions on how to do that are on our Q&A page under the question entitled Since you don’t provide an invoice with delivery, how do I know what I owe? on the third bullet item.
+Instructions on how to do that are on our Q&A page under the question entitled Since you don’t provide an invoice with delivery, how do I know what I owe?
 Also, since your vegetables are picked fresh within 24 hours of delivery, they should be lasting for WEEKS in your refrigerator.
 When you accept delivery, please take a few minutes to inspect your order to protect your vegetables from unnecessary spoilage.
 Lastly, it is imperative that you understand our policy on Unclaimed Orders found on our Q&A page.
 When you make a purchase you are agreeing to abide by this policy.

 Our Market has high standards for what it sells.
 Despite that—as seasons transition—the challenges of evolving weather and pesky insects can take its toll on the crops.
 Market Growers are being very selective about what they are willing to present to you.
 No, it won’t always be picture perfect (which is part of its charm) and sometimes an insect is going to evade capture!
 But we won’t send you anything that we wouldn’t eat ourselves.
 If for any reason we have goofed and you are dissatisfied, please report it to me right away so we can rectify the situation.
 That’s how we get better and we all benefit from that.
 Your satisfaction is key to our success as a resource for St. Petersburgs’ lovers of chemical-free, organically & locally grown vegetables.